Objects 03b Sprite Demo

 • Accuracy: physics values are double, rendering uses rounded int.

-• Bounds default to current console size, but can be overridden in constructor.
+• In the later optional version below, bounds default to current console size, but can be overridden in constructor.

 • KIS: no inheritance, one class, one object, one behavior loop.